System64fumo/MinecraftClone/README.md

 * Render distance (Only keep track of chunks that matter not the whole world)
 * Batch rendering
 * Greedy meshing
-* Multithreading (Terrain generates on another thread, So does meshing)
 * DDA raycasting
 * Basic face culling
 * 3D Frustum culling